nikolaoskoutantos/Chainlink-DKG/README.md

 # Chainlink-DKG

-This repository is set up for integrating Chainlink with a Decentralized Knowledge Graph (DKG) using smart contracts, Chainlink external adapters, and Node.js.
+This repository is set up for integrating Chainlink Nodes with smart contracts and external adapters.

 ## Folder Structure

 - **chainlink-develop**: Contains the Chainlink submodule or development-specific contracts and configurations.
-- **contract**: Solidity smart contracts related to Chainlink and DKG integration.
+- **contract**: Solidity smart contracts related to Chainlink integration.
 - **docs**: Documentation for the project, including setup instructions and architecture explanations.
-- **node**: Node.js scripts for external adapters and integration tasks.
+- **node**: Official documents for the deployment of an Oracle Node.
-- **scripts/CL-EA-NodeJS-Template**: Templates and scripts for creating Chainlink external adapters in Node.js.
+- **scripts**: Templates and scripts for creating Chainlink external adapters.
-- **tests**: Unit and integration tests for the smart contracts and adapters.
+- **tests**: Unit and integration tests for the smart contracts and adapters (Not Yet Implemented)

 ## Getting Started

 1. Clone the repository.
-2. Set up the Chainlink node and external adapters.
-3. Deploy contracts using the `contract` folder.
-4. Follow the instructions in the `docs` folder for integration.
+2. Follow the [`doc`](./docs/README.md) for more instructions to set up the infrastructure.

 ## Prerequisites

 - Node.js and npm
-- Solidity development environment (e.g., Remix, Hardhat)
+- Solidity development environment (e.g., Remix IDE)
 - Chainlink Node

 ## License

-This project is licensed under the MIT License.
+(Pending to be determined)